hero

 delay()

-function in a cloud sketch.
+function in a Cloud sketch.
 Please refer to the millis() function that can be used to create non-blocking delays.

-Below is an example on how to use the
+Below is an example of how to use the

 millis()